leannejdong/leannejdong.github.i/_pages/cv.md

 * B.S. in Commerce (Major in Accounting, Minor in Economics), Macquarie University, 2005
 * M.S. in Finance (Specialise in Investment Banking), UNSW, 2008
 * Bachelor of Mathematics (with First Class Honours in Mathematical Finance), UTS, 2011
-* Ph.D in Theorectical Probability, GitHub University, 2018
+* Ph.D in Theorectical Probability, The University of Sydney, 2018

 Work experience
 ======